-Come October 2018, Canadians and tourists will finally be able to take part in legal recreational cannabis sales.
-However, we’ll all have to wait a while to access some of our favorite products, like beverages and edibles, and extracts meant for vaping.
-This is the government’s response to what they call ‘unique risks’ to the regulation of these infused or extracted cannabis treats.
-Among these risks are concerns about how to package them and suggested dosages.
+Come October 2018 Canadians and tourists will finally be able to take part in the legal recreational cannabis sales.
+However, we’ll all have to wait awhile to get access to some of our favorite products like beverages, edibles, & extracts meant for vaping.
+This is the government’s response to what they call ‘unique risks’ to the regulation of these types of infused or extracted cannabis treats.
+Among these risks are how to package them, suggested dosages, and more.

-Unfortunately, the time it will take between recreational cannabis going live and the introduction of these crucial products may allow the black market to regain traction.
-If the goal of legalization is to snuff out the black market, it seems the lapse in legalizing extracts, edibles, and beverages may cause some issues.
+Unfortunately, the time it takes between recreational cannabis going live and the introduction of these crucial products may allow the black market to regain traction.
+With the goal of legalization set at snuffing out the black market, it seems the lapse in legalizing extracts, edibles, and beverages may cause some issues.

 Despite pleas to allow these products in the upcoming recreational market legalization, the government is steadfast in their plan to release more complicated cannabis products incrementally starting in 2019.
 Product classifications are imperative to capturing a new market in this fledgling industry.
 Many of the companies heavily invested in Canadian cannabis have large manufacturing facilities already in operation to develop, test, & eventually market all sorts of infused products.
 Canadians who desire the excluded products will be left with two choices – – either be patient and wait to purchase legally or look to the black market to supply their needs.